 A solar module generates maximum power when the surface of the module directly faces the sun.
 For a stationary module facing the equator, this typically occurs during the middle of the day.
-Tracking PV arrays move the modules such that they maintain the optimum angle for a longer period of time.
+The high performance of solar tracking arrays comes from the ability to maintain the optimum angle for a longer period of time.
 The most common types in Australia are the north-south axis trackers which track the sun from the east to west, so-named as its axis runs in the north-south direction.

 The theoretical optimum way of positioning north-south axis trackers is to align the axis to true north and true south.
 However, this is not always possible due to physical constraints such as limited land area and non-uniform land boundaries.
 Orienting an array axis away from north may trade system performance with ease of installation or increased array capacity within the project area.
 However, how much generation is lost when the array axis no-longer points to true north?
 And will the tracker system lose production when it’s farther from the equator?

-This article explores the effects of tracker orientation and latitude on system performance.
+This article explores the effects of orientation and latitude against the performance of solar tracking.
 Tracking systems with various orientations at varying latitudes have been modelled in PVSyst and their performance compared with the optimum layout.

 This article only examines north-south axis tracking arrays.